 If for some reason a groundwater level cannot be obtained (e.g. blocked bore), the nearest suitable bore will be located and monitored if appropriate.
-Olympic Dam will maintain sufficient monitoring bores to satisfy the requirements for monitoring of groundwater levels around the TRS.
+Olympic Dam will maintain sufficient monitoring bores to satisfy the requirements of the groundwater model and for monitoring of groundwater levels around the TRS.

 Groundwater levels at regional wells are used to infer any impact to third-party wells.
 To confirm a stable baseline groundwater level, the frequency of monitoring of regional wells in the vicinity of the Motherwell wellfield will be increased 12 months prior to commissioning of the wellfield.
-Regional monitoring frequency will also be increased in response to a propagating pattern of change in groundwater levels that may occur as a result of other groundwater affecting activities.
+Regional monitoring frequency will also be increased in response to a propagating pattern of change in groundwater levels that may occur as a result of pit dewatering or other groundwater affecting activities.